 I also reserve the right to delete applications with user names that are sheer gobbledygook I’m sorry if this seems inconvenient, but this describes the vast majority of fake signups.
 If you’re a real person with real interest in the hobbies we represent, pleased don’t ignore the tips on our sign-up sheets, or use a user name like asdfljafk or drowningkittens.

 If you attempted to sign up and you believe that your (legitimate) registration was removed accidentally, please use the contact page on this site to get in touch and we’ll get it sorted out.
 Of course, if you use the contact page to try to sell me fake Canadian pharmaceuticals, that will get deleted, too.

 Remember, neither your name nor your e-mail address, nor any other private information will ever be seen by other members (unless you share it yourself).
 We also promise to permanently ban anyone who signs up with false information or who belittles or bullies other members in any way.

 In other words, we just want to know that we are as serious about keeping your information safe as we are about making you feel safe when you join our little “club” and participate in the discussions.

-If you have any questions about this policy or about our forums in general and you haven’t registered yet, please contact us, and we’ll get back to you as soon as we can.
+If you have any questions about this policy or about our forums in general and you haven’t applied for membership yet, please contact us, and we’ll get back to you as soon as we can.

-To register for the Cardboard Christmas forums, please go to our Contact page and follow instructions.
+To Apply for Membership in the Cardboard Christmas forums, please go to our Contact page and follow instructions.

 To read the Cardboard Christmas forums, click here